SenaOzcn/Kodluyoruz-BackEnd-BootCamp-Projects/README.md

 In number theory, a narcissistic number (also known as a pluperfect digital invariant (an Armstrong number (after Michael F. Armstrong) or a plus perfect number) in a given number base b is a number that is the sum of its own digits each raised to the power of the number of digits.

 [for more information](https://en.wikipedia.org/wiki/Narcissistic_number)

+## Sum Of Digits

+Program to calculate the sum of digits of a number.